-Image: Balustrades referencing the invention of the tangential spoke wheel - Kettleworks, Pope St Credit: Matthew Bott / JQDT
+Image: Balustrades referencing the invention of the tangential spoke wheel - Kettleworks, Pope St

+Credit: Matthew Bott / JQDT

-Designing in the Jewellery Quarter Example: Public realm
+Example: Public realm

 Golden Square, Jewellery Quarter by BPN Architects, David Patten & Capita: Completed in 2015, the square provides the Jewellery Quarter with a new centrepiece space for events, temporary exhibitions, and interaction.
 Both contemporary and contextual, the design draws on a palette of traditional materials applied with abstract references to its unique historic setting.